judka-uriel/uriel-book/uriel_en.md

 What can be undertaken to avoid all of this?

 First the bad news — it is impossible to rid oneself of Satan's attacks by any means.
-Satan constantly attempts to cause problems.
+Satan attempts to cause problems again and again.
 All these obstacles are intended to create situations where there is a choice: to commit evil and make the world worse, or to show mercy and advance on the path toward G‑d.

 The galut in medieval Europe was necessary as a catalyst for the advancement of Christian nations toward G‑d.
-Satan constantly created situations where, as with litmus paper, the direction in which nations were moving could be seen by their attitude toward the Jews.
+Satan repeatedly created situations where, as with litmus paper, the direction in which nations were moving could be seen by their attitude toward the Jews.
 When crimes were committed against the Jews, the morality of these states also eroded, so that ultimately they fell into